Xelieu/xelieu.github.io/docs/jp-lazy-guide/setupMangaOnPC.md

     ocr files is optional but recommended to keep

-You can now mine Manga on PC, see how its done in Android!
+You can now mine Manga on PC, see how it's done in Android!

 [Proceed to Manga on Android Setup](setupMangaOnAndroid.md){ .md-button .md-button }